ivandj0h/taxpph21/README.md

                                                                              TECH_DEV_TEST_IVANDI DJOH GAH

 ## ABOUT THE PROGRAM
-   This Program was made to Answer the Question of the Recruiters about Indonesia's Income Taxation.
+   This Program was made to share about Indonesia's Income Taxation.
    All of the Calculation on this Program based on Director General of Tax Regulation Number PER-32/PJ/2015 concerning Article 21 Income Tax, the definition of Income Tax 21 is a tax on income in the form of salary, wages, honorarium, allowances and other payments in name and in any form relating to work or position,